Wengernalp Railway: History

-On 7 July 1910, a new route, longer but less steep, was opened between Lauterbrunnen to Wengen.
+On 7 July 1910 the new route was opened for passenger service between Lauterbrunnen to Wengen.
 The older route was retained for nearly a hundred more years, being finally decommissioned and dismantled in 2009 because of the steep gradient of 25% and concern over geological stability on parts of the route.
+This new route also resulted in the operation of a winter service between Lauterbrunnen and Wengen for the first time.